FailAcademy/learning/wdp-vancouver/_slides/week-04/04-pong.md

 ## Exercise

 Break your game into different modules.
+Use `default` import & exports.

 ```
 src